lacygoill/vim-snippets/UltiSnips/README/ulti.md

+# How to debug UltiSnips?

+Start with a minimal vimrc and a test snippet:

+    $ mkdir /tmp/snippets

+    $ cat <<'EOF' >/tmp/snippets/vim.snippets
+    snippet trigger
+    my snippet has been expanded
+    endsnippet
+    EOF

+    $ cat <<'EOF' >/tmp/vimrc
+    let g:UltiSnipsSnippetDirectories = ['/tmp/snippets']
+    let g:UltiSnipsExpandTrigger = '<tab>'
+    set rtp-=$HOME/.vim
+    set rtp^=$HOME/.vim/plugged/ultisnips
+    set rtp+=$HOME/.vim/plugged/ultisnips/after
+    set rtp^=$HOME/.vim
+    set vi=
+    let [g:no_plugin, g:no_after_plugin] = [1,1]
+    filetype plugin on
+    EOF

+    $ vim -Nu /tmp/vimrc +"put ='trigger'" +'startinsert!' /tmp/vim.vim

+Press Tab.
+The word “trigger” should be expanded.

+If it's  not, something  is wrong  in your Vim  build (try  to recompile  a more recent version  with more  features), or  something is  wrong in  your UltiSnips plugin (make  sure it's correctly  installed), or something in  your environment intercepts Tab before Vim.

+If it is expanded, you have a working starting point.
+From there, progressively re-include your custom Vim config and your snippets.

+##
 ## What's the first argument expected  by `complete()`?

 The weight of the text up to the word you want to complete + 1.